Kevin-thu/homepage/_pages/about.md

 * Image, Video and 3D Generation and Manipulation
 * Neural Scene Representations and Rendering -->
 <!-- * AI-Human Collaborative Content Creation -->
-My primary research interests lie in **computer vision**, with a specific focus on **generative models** and their applications to visual content creation and world model construction.
+My primary research interests lie in **computer vision**, with a specific focus on **generative models** and their applications to visual content creation and world model development.
-My long-term goal is to build knowledgeable, controllable, and creative machine intelligence using generative models that possess a deep understanding of the physical world and have the capability to imagine beyond the world.
+My long-term goal is to build knowledgeable, controllable, efficient and creative machine intelligence using generative models that possess a deep understanding of the physical world and have the capability to imagine beyond the world.

 Contact: zkw21@mails.tsinghua.edu.cn